Virv12/sleep/README.md

 +++ exited with 0 +++
 ```

-Compared to an empty C program
+Compared to an empty C program compiled with gcc
 ```
 $ strace ./a.out
 execve("./a.out", ["./a.out"], 0x7ffe2f0aa150 /* 40 vars */) = 0